Amid68/Fake-News-Detection/evaluation/tinyBERT/TinyBERT_evaluation/TinyBERT_evaluation.md

-# TinyBERT Evaluation for Fake News Detection
+# TinyBERT Evaluation for Fake News Detection on Edge Devices

-## Introduction
+## 1. Introduction and Motivation

-This notebook evaluates our fine-tuned TinyBERT model for fake news detection.
-TinyBERT is a compressed version of BERT that maintains strong performance while using fewer parameters, making it well-suited for deployment on edge devices with limited computational resources.
+This notebook evaluates our fine-tuned TinyBERT model for fake news detection on external datasets to assess its generalization capabilities and resource efficiency for edge device deployment.
+We're running this evaluation on a MacBook Pro M1 without GPU acceleration to simulate real-world edge device constraints.

-We'll perform a comprehensive evaluation focusing on:

-1. Performance on the WELFake test dataset
-2. Generalization capabilities when tested on external datasets containing verified real news and AI-generated fake news
-3. Resource efficiency metrics critical for edge device deployment:
-   - Memory footprint
-   - Inference speed
+### Why This Evaluation Matters

+When deploying machine learning models in production, especially on edge devices, we face two critical challenges:

+1. **Generalization to New Data**: Models trained on specific datasets often struggle when encountering data from different sources or time periods.
+This is particularly challenging for fake news detection, where misinformation tactics evolve rapidly.

+2. **Resource Constraints**: Edge devices have limited computational resources, memory, and battery life.
+Understanding exactly how our model performs under these constraints is essential for successful deployment.

+### What We've Learned from Training

+From our enhanced TinyBERT training on Kaggle, we discovered several important insights:

+- The best performing model was at checkpoint 3130, not the final checkpoint
+- TinyBERT achieved 99.19% accuracy on WELFake with proper hyperparameter tuning
-   - Batch processing efficiency
+- Batch size significantly affects inference efficiency
-   - Sequence length impact

-The goal is to determine if transformer-based models like TinyBERT can effectively detect fake news while meeting the practical constraints of resource-limited environments.
+- The model shows specific memory usage patterns with different sequence lengths

+### Evaluation Strategy

+Since we've already thoroughly evaluated TinyBERT on the WELFake test set during training (achieving 99.19% ± 0.14% accuracy across 5 runs), we'll focus this notebook on:

+1. **External Dataset Evaluation**: Testing on completely unseen datasets to assess true generalization
+2. **Resource Efficiency Analysis**: Detailed profiling of inference speed and memory usage
+3. **Practical Deployment Insights**: Understanding trade-offs for real-world applications

-## Setting Up the Environment
+## 2. Environment Setup

-First, we'll import the necessary libraries for our evaluation:
+Let's begin by importing the necessary libraries and setting up our environment for edge device simulation.

 ```python